 For Random number seed, optionally type a value to use as the seed for the cluster initialization.
 This value can have a significant effect on cluster selection.

 If you use a parameter sweep, you can specify that multiple initial seeds be created, to look for the best initial seed value.
 For Number of seeds to sweep, type the total number of random seed values to use as starting points.

 For Metric, choose the function to use for measuring the distance between cluster vectors, or between new data points and the randomly chosen centroid.
-Azure Machine Learning supports the following cluster distance metrics:
+Machine Learning supports the following cluster distance metrics: